 At our Roal Oy production site in Rajamäki, we found a way to eliminate potentially harmful organic material from our bacillus-based fermentation filtration waste and our plate and candle filtration waste.
 We began composting waste instead of incinerating it because this process emits 90% fewer carbon emissions.
 There are other benefits too.
 Composting elements of our waste means we can use the compost for soil improvements, contributing to the circular economy approach.
 This means we have reduced approximately 4,200 tonnes of CO2e per year.

-We created a waste handling manual including detailed and colour coded local recycling guidelines for different waste streams.
-Simple yet effective policies and procedures, and a genuine desire from our people to effectively manage waste, mean we have reduced the amount of waste we send to landfill over recent years.
-The proportion of total waste that we recycle or recover has increased.
-In 2021, nearly 95% of our total waste was diverted from landfill.
+We created a waste handling manual including detailed and colour coded local recycling guidelines for different wastes.
+Simple yet effective policies and procedures, and a genuine desire from our people to effectively manage waste.
+We are constantly improving our waste handling towards even more effective recycling and recovering practices.